Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 Director(s): Gore Verbinski

-Actors: Dane DeHaan, Jason Isaacs, Mia Goth, Ivo Nandi, a.o.
+Cast: Dane DeHaan, Jason Isaacs, Mia Goth, Ivo Nandi, and others

 © 2019 Sam Shepards